 - how they shaped the American heritage with their customs and beliefs.

 The House of Emigrants in Växjö is quite small, especially when compared to the German Emigration Museum in Bremerhaven.
-In Växjö, there were just panels with images and descriptions in Swedish plus English underneath.
+Nevertheless, the exhibition in Växjö was interesting and insightful as there were a lot of panels with images and descriptions in both Swedish and English.

-Nevertheless, it was very worth the visit.
-Also because the entry ticket (about 80 SEK) included a current exhibition about the sinking of the Wilhelm Gustloff during the last days of WW2 (the worst maritime disaster of all time) as well as entry to the adjoined Småland's Museum and the Glass Museum, where you can learn even more about the region of Småland and how the people used to live here.
+Furthermore, the entry ticket (about 90 SEK) included access to a current exhibition about the sinking of the Wilhelm Gustloff during the last days of WW2 (the worst maritime disaster of all time) as well as entry to the adjoined Småland's Museum and the Småland Glass Museum.

 2. The closeness to nature

 Around the longest shoreline promenade of Sweden, you can fish and swim in the summer and ice skate in the winter.
-The perfect place relax and unwind after your visit to the museums!
-If you're lucky, there will even be some sunshine…
+The perfect place to relax and unwind after your visit to the museums!

 If you have more time, there is of course lots more to discover in the surrounding area of Småland.
 For example, the theme park Astrid Lindgren's World and Lindgren's birthplace in Vimmerby, Småland's famous glass factories known as "the Kingdom of Crystal", the medieval town and castle of Kalmar, the seaside town of Västervik etc. etc. …